Universal design: Design for All

 Selwyn Goldsmith, author of Designing for the Disabled (1963), pioneered the concept of free access for people with disabilities.
-His most significant achievement was the creation of the dropped curb – now a standard feature of the built environment.
+His most significant achievement was the creation of the dropped curb—now a standard feature of the built environment.

-The term Design for All (DfA) is used to describe a design philosophy targeting the use of products, services and systems by as many people as possible without the need for adaptation.
+The term Design for All is used to describe a design philosophy targeting the use of products, services and systems by as many people as possible without the need for adaptation.
 "Design for All is design for human diversity, social inclusion and equality" (EIDD Stockholm Declaration, 2004).
 According to the European Commission, it "encourages manufacturers and service providers to produce new technologies for everyone: technologies that are suitable for the elderly and people with disabilities, as much as the teenage techno wizard."
 The origin of Design for All lies in the field of barrier-free accessibility for people with disabilities and the broader notion of universal design.

 Design for All has been highlighted in Europe by the European Commission in seeking a more user-friendly society in Europe.
 Design for All is about ensuring that environments, products, services and interfaces work for people of all ages and abilities in different situations and under various circumstances.

-Design for All has become a mainstream issue because of the aging of the population and its increasingly multi-ethnic composition.
+Design for All has become a mainstream issue because of the aging of the population and its increasingly multiethnic composition.
 It follows a market approach and can reach out to a broader market.
 Easy-to-use, accessible, affordable products and services improve the quality of life of all citizens.
-Design for All permits access to the built environment, access to services and user-friendly products which are not just a quality factor but a necessity for many aging or disabled persons.
+Design for All permits access to the built environment, access to services and user-friendly products, which are not just a quality factor but a necessity for many aging or disabled persons.
 Including Design for All early in the design process is more cost-effective than making alterations after solutions are already on the market.
-This is best achieved by identifying and involving users ("stakeholders") in the decision-making processes that lead to drawing up the design brief and educating public and private sector decision-makers about the benefits to be gained from making coherent use of Design (for All) in a wide range of socio-economic situations.
+The goal is best achieved by identifying and involving users ("stakeholders") in the decision-making processes that lead to drawing up the design brief and educating public and private sector decision-makers about the benefits to be gained from making coherent use of Design (for All) in a wide range of socio-economic situations.

 In information and communication technology (ICT)

 Design for All criteria are aimed at ensuring that everyone can participate in the Information society.
-The European Union refers to this under the terms eInclusion and eAccessibility.
-A three-way approach is proposed: goods which can be accessed by nearly all potential users without modification or, failing that, products being easy to adapt according to different needs, or using standardized interfaces that can be accessed simply by using assistive technology.
+The European Union refers to this under the terms "eInclusion" and "eAccessibility."
+A three-way approach is proposed: goods that can be accessed by nearly all potential users without modification or, failing that, products that are easy to adapt according to different needs, or using standardized interfaces that can be accessed simply by using assistive technology.
 To this end, manufacturers and service providers, especially, but not exclusively, in the Information and Communication Technologies (ICT), produce new technologies, products, services and applications for everyone.